Australian Institute of Health and Welfare (2022) Chronic musculoskeletal conditions, AIHW, Australian Government, accessed 27 November 2022.

-The Australian Disease Expenditure Study found that Musculoskeletal conditions was the disease group with the highest estimated expenditure in 2015–16, costing the Australian health system $12.5 billion (11% of total disease expenditure) (AIHW 2019c).
-See Health expenditure.
+The Australian Disease Expenditure Study found that musculoskeletal conditions was the disease group with the highest estimated expenditure in 2018–19, costing the Australian health system $13.9 billion (10% of total disease expenditure) (AIHW 2021c).
+See Disease expenditure in Australia 2018–19.

 Musculoskeletal conditions are usually managed by general practitioners and allied health professionals.
 Treatment can include physical therapy, medicines (for pain and inflammation), self-management (such as diet and exercise), education on self-management and living with the condition, and referral to specialist care where necessary (WHO 2019).
 Based on survey data, an estimated 1 in 6 (18%) general practice visits in 2015–16 were for management of musculoskeletal conditions (Britt et al. 2016).
 See General practice, allied health and other primary care services.

 People with musculoskeletal conditions that are very severe, or who require specialised treatment or surgery, can also be managed in hospitals.
-In 2017–18, there were around 795,000 hospitalisations for musculoskeletal conditions—7.1% of all hospitalisations in that year.
+In 2019–20, there were around 744,000 hospitalisations for musculoskeletal conditions – 6.7% of all hospitalisations in that year (AIHW 2022b).
 These hospitalisations included: